ninjamuffin99/RITZ/README.md

 * Made the TopLeft's final downward fall harder but hopefully more clear

 ## Minimap
-* Generates a minimap substate from the ogmo level data. show it when they press a button.
-* Shows areas they have been, cheese and checkpoints they've collected
-* M key or Select/Y gamepad button to show
-* able to warp to any checkpoint you've already reached
 * *TODO:*Reveal hidden platforms when they come back from the ending

-## Pause Screes
-* Mute and restart button
-* Show all game controls (keyboard and gamepad)

 # To Do
 * Save progress